 2. Who can drive?

 Any person who is authorised to do so by the University, or Head of School, provided that the person driving holds a licence to drive such a vehicle or having held such a licence is not disqualified from holding such a licence.
-The Buildings Office must be notified in each instance.
+Buildings and Estates must be notified in each instance.

 There is an obligation on all drivers to disclose in advance, all material facts, including prior accidents and/or convictions or disabilities or medical conditions that impair your ability to drive.
 Failure to do so can invalidate the University’s policy.